pagespeed-pro/critical-css-widget/README.md

 The original snippet uses a Chrome innovation called `getMatchedCSSRules` which is deprecated and will be removed in Chrome 63.

-The Critical CSS Widget is made cross browser using a [polyfill](https://github.com/ovaldi/getMatchedCSSRules) for `getMatchedCSSRules` and it includes a tool to extract the full CSS of a page and to provide the extracted CSS as a file download with annotated file references, information about the viewport, file size and a row index to quickly navigate to the critical CSS from a specific stylesheet.
+The Critical CSS Widget is made cross browser using a [polyfill](https://github.com/ovaldi/getMatchedCSSRules) for `getMatchedCSSRules`.

-The critical CSS is also printed in groups in the browser console which enables to extract critical CSS from specific stylesheets.

 ![image](https://user-images.githubusercontent.com/8843669/36543121-1da8cc7e-17e3-11e8-8ed1-a7f69b47757c.png)

-# Usage
+## Usage

 Copy & paste the widget javascript code directly in the browser console (F12) and use the following methods with an optional callback to extract critical CSS.